arfianz/kubernetes-ci-cd/README.md

-# Linux.com Kubernetes CI/CD Blog Series by World
+# Linux.com Kubernetes CI/CD Blog Series

 To get it up and running, see the following week-by-week Linux.com blog posts, or simply follow the directions below.